larcenous-lobotomy/car-rental-system/README.md

 # Instructions

-Use "make all" to compile the project and "./main" to run. "make clean" can be used to remove the .o files.
+Use `make all` to compile the project and `./main` to run. `make clean` can be used to remove the .o files.